 Need cover for your horse float?
-Find suitable cover damage, theft and legal liability.
+Find out what to look for.

 If you want to insure your horse float all you have to do is look at normal trailer insurance policies.
 Some companies will offer different levels of cover so you can get covered for the full bells and whistles like damage to your float and towing, or just for damage to other people's property if that's what you're worried about.

 While towing your horse float, the CTP insurance of the car that’s doing the towing will cover it.
 Your horse float won’t have any other cover beyond this unless the car insurance policy specifically mentions other cover for your horse float.
 For cover specifically for horse floats, you generally have two main options:

 - Trailer insurance.
 This specifically covers the float and can give a range of options and a high level of cover.
 If you use a horse float in a professional capacity, it can be a good idea to insure your trailer.

 - Included in equine insurance.
 Many horse insurance policies will include horse floats, but the cover they offer can vary widely.
 Some might not give you the option of insuring it for full market value or will not include liability cover.
 You should check your equine insurance policy to see what kind of cover it may, or may not, already have for horse floats.

 For comprehensive and cost-effective horse float insurance, trailer cover might be the way to go.
 Barring exclusions or special circumstances, these policies typically include the following: